bayarra/CourseProject/README.md

 ### Stop words
 - stop_words.py
-List of most common words of a Mongolian language that are often useful to filter out, for example, "ба" or "нь."
+List of most common words of the Mongolian language that are often useful to filter out, for example, "ба" or "нь."
 Matching tokens will return True for is_stop.
 ### Tokenizer exceptions
 - tokenizer_exceptions.py
 Some Mongolian language's special-case rules for the tokenizer, for example, abbreviations with punctuation, like "г.м," abbreviations with upper cases, like "УИХ."